Frequently Asked Questions

 -

-Couples Counselling or Relationship Therapy sessions are:
+Couples Counselling or Relationship Therapy sessions are below and are slightly different for each therapist.

 $175 per 60-minute session